Juan Depetris

 Juan Depetris (born 26 March 1998) is an Argentine professional footballer who plays as a midfielder.

 Career

 Depetris began his senior career with Nueva Chicago, who signed him from Argentinos Juniors in 2016.
 Depetris was promoted into their senior squad in July 2017, the final month of 2016–17, to be an unused substitute for fixtures with Argentinos Juniors, his ex-club, and Instituto, prior to being selected for his professional bow on 28 July 2017 versus San Martín; being subbed on for Norberto Palmieri.
-Depetris departed at the end of 2018, subsequently having stints with regional sides Defensores de Salto and Roma de Tigre.
+Depetris departed at the end of 2018, subsequently having stints with regional sides Defensores de Salto and Centro de Formación Roma de Tigre.